2022-11-29

 There are several SQL Server sample databases from Microsoft, and one of the easiest to start and still somewhat up-to-date is AdventureWorks.
 There are various versions and editions of the database, and they are described in the Microsoft document "AdventureWorks sample databases".

-This is an example on how to restore AdventuresWorks on a SQL Server 2019 Database Engine instance.
+This is an example on how to restore AdventuresWorks on a SQL Server Database Engine instance.
+The scripts and technical details are in the Github repository SQLAdmin (AdventureWorks).

 Before you start restoring you have to make the backup file available to the instance.
-This can be done by copying the file to the default backup location.
+This can be done by copying the file to the default backup location of the Database Engine instance.

 Then you can start the restore and some minor configurations to make the database available as below.